sanjosh/csdocs/machine_learning/confidence_interval_on_point_estimate.md

 (chatgpt)

-In quantile regression, you train models to estimate conditional quantiles:
+In quantile regression, you train one model per quantile to estimate conditional quantiles:

+see objective parameter

 ```
 import lightgbm as lgb